CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-wizards-limited.md

  Then, play any new resource long-event cards.

- Finally, remove all of your opponent's hazard long-events.
+ Finally, remove all of your opponent's hazard long-events. <span id="page44" class="page-number">44</span>

 #### Movement/Hazard Phase